guardian/csnx/docs/rfcs/migrating-dcr.md

 ## What do we hope to achieve?

-With this migration, we hope to reduce friction between DCR and the Guardian packages it consumes (Source, Libs etc) by rationalising dependencies and standardising package versions.
+By relocating it in CSNX, we hope to reduce friction between DCR and the Guardian packages it consumes (Source, Libs etc) by rationalising dependencies and standardising package versions.

 # Pre-migration